mmolien/easyPythonModules/README.md

 # easyPythonModules
-Self create python modules which were created to simplify some python tasks.
+my python modules which were created to simplify some python tasks.